LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/instance-and-static-methods.rst

 Accessing Static vs. Instance Fields
 -------------------------------------

-One common error new C# coders encounter reads something like *non-static variable cannot be referenced from a static context*.
-This occurs when a *static method* tries to call an *instance variable*.
+One common error new C# coders encounter when a *static method* tries to call an *instance variable*.

 Why can't we do this?
 Static methods can be called from anywhere (depending on their access modifier), and they do NOT require us to create an object for a